vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 (Bārhaspatya Varṣa)

-The sidereal period of Jupiter, according to the surya Siddhanta is 4332.32 days which is nearly 11.86 sidereal years.
+The sidereal period of Jupiter, according to the surya Siddhānta is 4332.32 days which is nearly 11.86 sidereal years.
 Therefore Jupiter roughly stays for one year in one zodiacal sign, if we calculate by mean motion.

 This was taken advantage of to devise & cycle of 12 Jovian years.
-If we divide the Sarya-Siddhānta period by 12, we get 361.026721 days which is takon as the length of & Jovian year.
-This is 4.232 days less than the Sūrya Siddhanta solar year.
+If we divide the Sūrya Siddhānta period by 12, we get 361.026721 days which is takon as the length of & Jovian year.
+This is 4.232 days less than the Sūrya Siddhānta solar year.
 So if & Jovian year and an ordinary solar year begin on the same day, the Jovian year will begin to fall back, completing a complete retrogression in 8501solar years, according to the Sūrya-Siddhānta.

 .
 The sixty-year cycle is at present'in daily use in Southern

 India (south of Narmada) where each year (the solar year or the luni-solar year) is named after that of the corresponding Jovian year.
 The years are counted there in regular succes sion and no samvatsara is expunged.
 This practice is being followed since about 905-06 A.D.
-(827 Saka), as a result of wbich the number of North-Indian Samvatsara has been gradually gaining over that of the South from that time.
-The Saka year 1876 (1954-55 A.D.) is named 41 Plavanga in the North while in the South it is 28 Jaya.
+(827 śaka), as a result of wbich the number of North-Indian Samvatsara has been gradually gaining over that of the South from that time.
+The śaka year 1876 (1954-55 A.D.) is named 41 Plavanga in the North while in the South it is 28 Jaya.

 65